-The particular area that the dog is itching is often a clue as to where the specific allergen is coming from.
-For example, a dog itching their back near the base of the tail is oftentimes a sign of a flea allergy.
+The particular area the dog is itching is often a clue as to the location of the source of the specific allergen.
+For example, a dog itching their back near the base of the tail is oftentimes a sign of flea allergy.

-Dogs that continue to itch and itch without relief will likely have atopic dermatitis develop as a result.
-Atopic dermatitis is a condition that involves severe irritation of the skin due to allergens.
+Dogs that continually itch without relief may have atopic dermatitis.
+Atopic dermatitis is a condition that involves severe irritation of the skin usually due to inhaled allergens.
 If atopic dermatitis is left untreated, it can then lead to secondary infections due to an overgrowth of yeast or bacteria.
-A slew of other conditions can often develop including a hair loss, scabbing of the skin, and overall discomfort and associated irritation.
+A slew of other conditions can often develop including hair loss, scabbing of the skin, and overall discomfort and associated irritation.

-While the primary symptom of allergies is itching, dog owners should also be on the lookout for:
+While the primary sign of allergies is itching, dog owners should also be on the lookout for:

-In terms of food allergies, vomiting and diarrhea are two additional symptoms that dog owners should be aware of.
+In terms of food allergies, vomiting and diarrhea are two additional signs that dog owners should be aware of.

-Less common but other possible symptoms include coughing and snoring, but can occur especially when the throat is inflamed.
+Less common but other possible signs include coughing and snoring, but these signs may also be observed when the throat is inflamed.

-Additionally, it is important to recognize certain details surrounding the itching as it can be a sign of a different condition.
-For example, if there is intense itching accompanied by hair loss, your pup may be suffering from sarcoptic mange.
+It is important to recognize certain details about the itching, as it may be a sign of a different condition.
+For example, if there is intense itching accompanied by hair loss, your pup may have sarcoptic mange.

 Sarcoptic mange is a condition caused by mites.
-However, there is a prominent difference between an allergic reaction due to mites and a reaction from different allergens such as food allergies.
+However, there is a prominent difference between an allergic reaction due to mites, and a reaction from various allergens such as occurs with food allergies.
 Sarcoptic mange is incredibly contagious.
-The mites can quickly travel from dog to dog and burrow deep into the skin causing a great deal of pain and discomfort.
+The mites can quickly travel from dog to dog and burrow deep into the skin, causing a great deal of pain and discomfort.

-Due to the fact that a reaction may appear to be merely allergies but also could be a sign of something else, if the cause isn't implicitly clear, it's important to get an accurate diagnosis from your veterinarian.
+Because a reaction may appear to be merely an allergy, but could also be a sign of something else, if the cause isn't clear, it's important to get an accurate diagnosis from your veterinarian.

-The cause of dog allergies is the same as the cause of human allergies: an overreaction of the immune system.
-When the dog's body senses that it has come in contact with a source of danger (a substance, food, etc.), it flags it as a threat, even if it's not.
-Then, the body releases antibodies in order to attempt to relieve itself of the threat.
-This is shown in ways that we identify of symptoms: sneezing, congestion, irritation, itching, etc. The body is attempting to expel whatever danger it feels it is in.
+The cause of dog allergies is generally similar to the cause of human allergies: an overreaction of the immune system.
+When the dog's body senses that it has come into contact with a potential source of danger (some substance or food, etc.), it flags it as a threat, even if it's not.
+The body then releases antibodies to attempt to relieve itself of the threat.
+When the allergen and antibodies become attached to mast cells in various tissues of the body, histamines are released.
+This is evident in the signs we can identify such as sneezing, congestion, irritation, itching, etc. The body is attempting to expel whatever danger it feels it may be facing.
 Therefore, it is not just the sinuses that are affected, but also the respiratory system, the digestive system, as well as the skin.

-A dog, comparable to humans, can have a reaction to allergens by ingesting them, having skin exposure to them (contact), or after breathing them in (inhalant).
-A dog can also have an allergic reaction due to a flea bite.
+Similar to humans, a dog can have a reaction to allergens by ingesting them, having their skin exposed to them (contact), or after breathing them in (inhalant).
+A dog can also have an allergic reaction to a flea bite.
 There are four main types of dog allergies, all varying in degrees of severity.

 The four main types of dog allergies are:

-It's likely that you've witnessed your pup having an allergic reaction to at least one of these, even if you didn't realize at the time that it was a reaction to allergens.
-Allergies don't have to suffer as a full-blown allergic reaction to be considered allergies.
+You've likely witnessed your pup having an allergic reaction to at least one of these, even if you didn't realize it at the time.
+Allergies don't have to show signs of a full-blown allergic reaction to be considered allergies.

-Consider the number of different environmental smells that you experience every day.
+Consider the number of different environmental odors that you sense every day.
 Now think about your dog on a walk.
 Fido tends to love getting up close and personal with just about everything.
 This is why environmental allergies affect so many of our furry friends.